-The Allen Institute’s internship program is an intensive summer experience designed to provide mentorship and research experience for undergraduate students who are interested in bioscience.
+The Allen Institute’s internship program is an intensive summer experience designed to provide mentorship and research experience for undergraduate and master’s students who are interested in bioscience.

 Areas of Research